solean/flight-globe/README.md

 # Flights Globe (Next.js)

-This is a Next.js port of the flights globe demo.
+This is a web project that displays my flight data on a globe.
 Airports and flights are stored in a SQLite database and served via API routes so the app can be deployed (e.g. to Vercel) without hardcoding data in the client bundle.

 ## Getting started